eclipse-glsp/glsp-website-source/content/documentation/actionhandler/content.md

 To create a new action handler, a class that implements the `ActionHandler` interface has to be created.
 In general, an action handler can handle one or more action kinds.
 However, handling multiple action kinds is typically reserved for rather uncommon edge cases.
-Therefore, the Java GLSP server provides an abstract base class that is designed for the single-action-kind-per-hanlder use case.
+Therefore, the Java GLSP server provides an abstract base class that is designed for the single-action-kind-per-handler use case.

 <details open><summary>Java GLSP Server</summary>